NREL/jade/docs/source/tutorial.rst

 Resource Monitoring
 -------------------
-JADE automatically monitors CPU, disk, memory, and network utilization statistics in structured log events.
-Use this CLI command to view them,
+JADE optionally monitors CPU, disk, memory, and network utilization statistics in structured log events.
+You can enable the feature by passing ``-rX`` or ``--resource-monitor-interval=X`` where ``X`` is an interval in seconds.

+Use this CLI command to view them afterwards:

 .. code-block:: bash